archimedes.tree.register_struct¶

 ) None¶

-Register a custom type as a tree-compatible dataclass.
+Register a custom type as a tree-compatible node.

-This function allows custom types to be recognized and processed by Archimedes’ tree functions.
-You need to provide functions that convert between your type and its components.
+This function allows custom types to be recognized and processed by the tree functions.
+You provide functions that convert between your type and its components.

 Parameters: